afs/rdf-delta/docs/rdf-patch.md

 `.`.
 No comments should be included (comments start `#` and run to end of line).

-Headers should places before the item they refer to; for information used by an RDF Patch Log, the metadat is about thwe whole patch and should be at the start of the file, before any `TX`.
+Headers should be placed before the item they refer to; for information used by an RDF Patch Log, the metadata is about the whole patch and should be at the start of the file, before any `TX`.